wvankoppen/Knowledge/Presentations/Stage management.md

 State modules can use parents and if imported siblings State modules cannot use their children (and you should not want to).
 If you want, use router to navigate!

+E.g. when a different teacher is chosen, the course module can use that state.

 Hierarchical state also on folder level!

-E.g. when a different teacher is chosen, the course module can use that state.

--> Takeaway 4: Use the scalable, hierarchical power of the Store
+-> Takeaway 4: Use the hierarchical, scalable power of the Store

 ## Sharing state
+- /customers (all customers)
 - /projects/1/customers (customer subset)
-- /customers (all customers)

 It's possible to create a CustomerState module and reuse it, but note it also reuses the actual customer state!
 Consider a separate ProjectCustomerStateModule